 Step 3: After you have gathered some subscriptions, commence your email marketing campaign via Mailchimp.
 They should automatically appear under ‘subscribed’ audience members if this has been set up correctly on Mailchimp.

-My hope is that this writing helps you know what to do but also demonstrates how useful Mailchimp can be to you, as they manage so many of the boring admin we’d rather not do in life.
+My hope is that this writing helps you know what to do but also demonstrates how useful Mailchimp can be to you, as they manage so much of the boring admin we’d rather not do in life.
 No wonder they are so rich!

 Lastly, feel free to reach out if you have any questions on the above or anything else I can do to help.